Dry Eye Center

 - Red or bloodshot eyes

-- Burning or stinging sensation of your eyes
+- A burning or stinging sensation in your eyes

 - Blurry vision

-- A scratchy or grainy feeling on your eye
+- A scratchy or grainy feeling in your eye

-- Feeling that something is stuck in the eye
+- The feeling that something is stuck in the eye

 - Stringy mucus around the eyeball